top of page

 Pad Thai

-Serves: 4 Ingredients 1/2 package dried rice noodles (7oz) 14 cup Tamarind concentrate 1/4 cup brown sugar 1/4 cup fish sauce 3 Tablespoons of oil total 1/4 cup peanuts 1/2 lb. shrimp, shelled, deveined and butterflied 1/2 lb chicken, cut into cubes 1 cup extra firm tofu, cut into cubes 3 shallots, chopped (can substitute with half red onion) 4 cloves garlic, finely chopped 2 eggs 2 teaspoons garlic chili sauce 1 teaspoon black pepper 1-2 cups bean sprouts 1/4 cup green onions or chives Optional garnish: green onions, bean sprouts, cilantro, lime, etc
+Serves: 4 Ingredients 1/2 package dried rice noodles (7oz) 14 cup Tamarind concentrate 1/4 cup brown sugar 1/4 cup fish sauce 3 Tablespoons oil, divided 1/4 cup peanuts 1/2 lb. shrimp, shelled, deveined and butterflied 1/2 lb chicken, cut into cubes 1 cup extra firm tofu, cut into cubes 3 shallots, chopped (can substitute with half red onion) 4 cloves garlic, finely chopped 2 eggs 2 teaspoons garlic chili sauce 1 teaspoon black pepper 1-2 cups bean sprouts 2-3 green onions, sliced Optional garnish: green onions, bean sprouts, cilantro or lime

 Directions

-Soak dry noodles in warm water for approximately 30 minutes while you prep all your ingredients.
+Soak the dry noodles in warm water while you prep and measure all your ingredients.

-In a bowl, mix tamarind, sugar and fish sauce together.
+In a small bowl, mix the tamarind, sugar and fish sauce together.
 Set aside.

-Add 1 more Tablespoon of oil and stir-fry chicken until cooked.
-Remove and set aside.
-Next, stir-fry shrimp until cooked and set aside with chicken.
+Add 1 more Tablespoon of oil and stir-fry the chicken until cooked.
+Set aside.
+Next, stir-fry the shrimp until cooked and set aside with chicken.

-Add tofu, shallots and stir fry for a few minutes until tofu starts to brown.
-Add garlic and cook for about a minute.
-Move tofu to one side of wok.
-Add eggs and lightly scramble, adding more oil if needed.
+Add tofu and shallots and stir fry for a few minutes until the tofu starts to brown.
+Add garlic and cook for about 30 seconds..
+Move the tofu to one side of the wok.
+Add the eggs and lightly scramble, adding more oil if needed.

-Add noodles, tamarind, sugar, fish sauce mixture and chili sauce.
-Toss together and cook until noodles are soft, about 10 minutes.
-If the noodles are still firm, sprinkle 1 Tbsp of water and toss together.
+Add the noodles, tamarind, sugar, fish sauce mixture and chili sauce and toss together.
+Continue cooking, while tossing, until the noodles are soft, about 10 minutes.
+If the noodles are still firm, add 1 Tbsp of water and toss while cooking, until soft.
+Repeat the process as needed.

 .

-Transfer to a platter and top with peanuts and optional garnish.
+Transfer to a serving platter and top with the reserved peanuts and optional garnish.

 bottom of page